 Characteristics

 The lion is the tallest (to the shoulder) of the felines, and like other cats, lions have excellent senses.
 The body of a lion is marked by powerful legs, a strong jaw, and canine teeth over 3 inches long!
 The colors of a lion vary from yellowish to an ochre brown, with their undersides generally being lighter in color.
-Male lions feature their famous mane, which makes them the only cats to exhibit a distinction between the males and females.
+Male lions are distinguished by their famous mane, which sets them apart as the only cats to exhibit a clear distinction between males and females.

 Behavior

 Lions are very social animals that live in prides of 4 and 37 cats.
-At the core of the pride are 4 to 12 related adult females, their young, and 1-6 adult males.
-Lions spend over 80 percent of their time conserving energy, which is important for large animals to survive where food may be difficult to get.
+At the core of the pride are 4 to 12 related adult females, their young, and 1 to 6 adult males.
+Lions spend over 80 percent of their time conserving energy, which is crucial for large animals to survive in areas where food may be scarce.
 That adds up to your average lion spending up to 20 hours a day resting or sleeping!

 Did You Know?